chrisglass/links/README.md

 - [Remote communication guidelines](https://shiphero.com/careers/communication-guidelines/) another communications guide by a fully remote company, Shiphero
 - [Encouraging a culture of remote communication](https://www.mcls.io/blog/encouraging-a-culture-of-written-communication)
 - [The rules of civil conversation](https://therulesofcivilconversation.org/)
-- [We need someone who has done "it" before](https://cutlefish.substack.com/p/tbm-1852-we-need-someone-who-has?s=r) A common trap when hiring
 - [Untools](https://untools.co/) A repository of tools about communicating and other topics
 - [A Gentler, Better way to change minds](https://www.theatlantic.com/family/archive/2022/04/arguing-with-someone-different-values/629495/) A take on convincing people